 - How microstructure and alloy composition influence metal strength.

 - How composition, cold-working, and heat treating are used to modify metal microstructure to obtain desired mechanical properties.

 This course was designed for people who want an introduction to metallurgy, or want to refresh what they learned years ago in a college metallurgy course.
-Understanding the concepts taught in this course is critical for making good design and manufacturing decisions, solving quality problems, and having more meaningful conversations with suppliers, customers, and engineers.
-The concepts taught are applicable to all alloys, with examples provided for aluminum, brass, and steel alloys.
+The concepts taught will help you make good design and manufacturing decisions, solve quality problems, and have productive conversations with suppliers, customers, and engineers.
+The concepts are applicable to all alloys, with examples provided for aluminum, brass, and steel alloys.